 Not long after dinner, we found ourselves the only people at a trashy downtown SA nightclub.
 We had the whole place to ourselves, but weren’t nearly tipsy enough to do anything other than make small talk so we ordered drinks.
 They were blue and delicious, but deadly- AMF was their name.
 After blowing that hot dog stand, someone decided it was a good idea to go to Coyote Ugly.
 Ugh.
 Can you see me rolling my eyes from where you are?!
 Joel probably still has a picture of me dancing atop the big wooden bar right before I fell off of it.
 Downtown San Antonio just isn’t that happening on a Wednesday night (at least it wasn’t 5 years ago) so we went back to the gross empty club.
 A handful of people had actually shown up, and it was here, while dancing on a table to what I’m sure was the most popular Pitbull song of the time, Joel got in between me and my dancing friend and kissed me.
 Had he known that I had thrown up at Coyote Ugly, I’m sure he would have waited.

 The next day, while standing with a hangover in the Party City parking lot, I got the feeling.
 The feeling some people say they get when they meet “the one”.
 There was a little voice in the back of my head whispering “Joooooeeeelll” that I just couldn’t ignore.
 I remember the rest of that weekend so perfectly.
-I can picture little details of it all better than I can picture what I just ate for dinner 10 minutes ago… Like how I creepily called him my boyfriend when he was out of earshot so a weirdo at the bar would leave me alone, or how I almost gave up on him when he texted me the wrong use of the word “your” but then immediately texted back correcting it to “you’re” and I was like ohhhhh he’s a keeper, or how we keep making eyes at each other during the wedding rehearsal, or when we slow danced to “Use Somebody” by Kings Of Leon, or how we bonded over our mutual love for It’s Always Sunny.
+I can picture little details of it all better than I can picture what I just ate for dinner 10 minutes ago… Like how I creepily called him my boyfriend when he was out of earshot so a weirdo at the bar would leave me alone, or how I almost gave up on him when he texted me the wrong use of the word “your” but then immediately texted back correcting it to “you’re” and I was like ohhhhh he’s a keeper, or how we kept making eyes at each other during the wedding rehearsal, or when we slow danced to “Use Somebody” by Kings Of Leon, or how we bonded over our mutual love for It’s Always Sunny.
 I had fallen in love with him so quickly.